 Christian joined Watsi on April 18th, 2013.
-Six years ago, Christian joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Christian's most recent donation traveled 8,500 miles to support Jane, a 70-year-old kiosk owner from Kenya, to fund a hip fracture repair procedure.
+Seven years ago, Christian joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Christian's most recent donation traveled 8,700 miles to support Kefas, a cheerful 4-year-old from Tanzania, to fund hernia repair so he can play with his brother again.

 Christian has funded healthcare for 94 patients in 14 countries.